 Table 15 shows that vacancy rates in the Village of Friendship are significantly higher than the rate for the state but much lower than Adams County.
 Approximately 48 or 16.1 percent of the 299 total housing units in the Village are considered vacant.
 The number of vacant units increased from 2000 to 2022 in the Village of Friendship.
-The rate of vacancy is lower in the City of Adams, and much higher in the surrounding towns, largely due to the presence of seasonal housing.
-This relatively high vacancy rate may be an indication of a kind of transition that may be occurring in the village's housing stock, as seasonal housing tends to be in more rural areas, especially along lake frontage.
-Table 16 shows the percentage of all housing units that are seasonal in the Village of Friendship and surrounding areas.
+The rate of vacancy is lower

+Table 16 shows the number of seasonal housing units in the Village of Friendship and surrounding areas.
 Seasonal, recreational and occasional use housing is included in the number of vacant housing units.
 In 2022, 8 of the 299 housing units were described as being vacant for seasonal or occasional use.
 In the county, an estimated 6,555 housing units are seasonal.
 In the Town of Adams 173 housing units are seasonal while in Preston 377 units are seasonal.